MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-authentication-dev-env.md

 # Troubleshoot development environment authentication

-This troubleshooting document provides guidance on dealing with issues encountered when authenticating Azure SDK for Java applications running locally on developer machines, through various `TokenCredential` implementations.
-For more information, see the [conceptual documentation on development environment credential types](identity-dev-env-auth.md).
+This article provides guidance on dealing with issues encountered when authenticating Azure SDK for Java applications running locally on developer machines, through various `TokenCredential` implementations.
+For more information, see [Azure authentication in Java development environments](identity-dev-env-auth.md).

 ## Troubleshoot AzureCliCredential